ualberta-mueller-group/MCGS/docs/style.md

 ## Tidy Config Testing Script
 The files in this subsection are assumed to be in `utils/tidy_config_test`, unless stated otherwise.

 `run.sh` is used to test `.clang-tidy` (from the project's root directory) against an auto-generated sample input file.
 Through comments, `scripts/tidy_test_template.cpp` specifies which lines should produce clang-tidy errors, and which should not.
-This file is used to generate `temp/tidy_test.cpp` by renaming identifiers containing "check" or "CHECK" to some variant of "yeserror", "YESERROR", "noerror", and "NOERROR", based on capitalization, and adding a unique numeric suffix.
+This file is used to generate `temp/tidy_test.cpp` by renaming identifiers containing "check" or "CHECK" to some variant of "yeserror", "YESERROR", "noerror", and "NOERROR", based on capitalization, and appending a unique numeric suffix.
 These numeric suffixes will show up in `temp/errors.txt` with the text "FALSE POSITIVE" or "MISSING ERROR" to indicate that a line produced an error when it shouldn't have, or produced no error when it should have.
 See `temp/tidy_test.cpp` to make sense of these numbers.
 When `temp/errors.txt` is empty, and the tool ran successfully, then the `.clang-tidy` config in the root directory produces the expected result.

 If `temp/errors.txt` has false positives, check the clang-tidy output in `temp/output.txt` to see what's causing them.

+## Format Config Testing File
+`utils/format_config_test/clang-format-example.cpp` is a useful input file to clang-format to test many settings, including bin packing of arguments, function declaration parameters, and constructor initializer lists.